honzajavorek/posse/README.md

 # POSSE Firefox Extension

-POSSE ("Publish on your Own Site, Syndicate Elsewhere") is a minimal Firefox browser extension that helps you share links from your blog to a specific Discord channel with a single click.
-It opens the Discord channel in a new tab and pre-populates the message composer with the URL of the page you were viewing.
+POSSE ("Publish on your Own Site, Syndicate Elsewhere") is a minimal Firefox browser extension that helps me share my publications to places behind specific walled gardens.

 ## Features